adam-gaia/cbtr/README.md

 Now, running `b` invokes `cbtr b`, saving us the painstaking process of typing out 'cbtr ' each time.
 Think of the keystroke savings!

 (Fyi: you can also make aliases (e.g `alias b='cbtr b'`) if you prefer.
-I like the multicall links because its shell agnostic and I tend to switch between zsh and nushell).
+I like the multicall applets because it's shell agnostic and I tend to switch between zsh and nushell).

 All that is left now is to create a config file.